voschezang/coding-handbook/quotes.md

 * Time is a game played beautifully by children.
 * My TV isn't HD that's too real.
 * Once you let go of music being correct, you can do whatever you want.

+### Patience

+* I can outstare a statue and make it feel nervous.
+* Fishing teaches patience.
+* Impatience ≠ urgency

 ## Software Engineering